 One of the most incredible destinations in Portugal, Madeira is one of those destinations you can’t wait to visit again.
 Much like Portugal’s other island archipelago, the Azores, one short holiday isn’t enough to discover all its popular attractions, hidden gems, magical viewpoints and especially – its fantastic walking trails.

 The more you see of Madeira, the more you want to discover.
 Hiking is definitely one of the best things to do on Madeira, and with one of the best year-round temperate climates in Europe, it’s a beautiful winter getaway to escape the cold.

-Here is our selection of the most interesting Madeira hiking trails broken down into hiking styles and varying hiking levels.
-We have also included some useful tips to help you plan your trip to Madeira.
+Our selection of the most interesting Madeira hiking trails is broken down into hiking styles and varying hiking levels.
+We have also included some valuable tips to help you plan your trip to Madeira.